 The Polish passport currently ranks on the 11th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 181 countries.
+It provides visa-free access to 179 countries.
 With a high mobility score it is one of the best ranking passports in the world.
-The ranking has consistently improved over the past years from 16th in 2006 to its current ranking.
 Polish passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Polish passport holders do however require a visa to enter about 45 destinations in the world.
+Polish passport holders do however require a visa to enter about 50 destinations in the world.
 Some countries where a visa is required are China, India and Australia.

 The Republic of Poland consists of 16 provinces and is part of the European Union.
 The most important provinces are Masovian, Silesian and Greater Poland.
 The nation is located in Central Europe, bordering Germany, Czechia, Slovakia, Ukraine, Belarus, Lithuania and Russia.
 Poland is the 9th largest country in Europe with a surface area of 312,696 square kilometers.
 Its climate is temperate with mild summers and moderate severe winters.
 The terrain is characterized by flat plains and some mountains on the southern border.

 The overall population is over 38.3 million people, making it the 9th most populous country in the European Union.
 The capital of the country is Warsaw, which is also the most populated city with around 1.8 million inhabitants.
 Other important cities are Krakow and Lodz.
 The largest airport is Warsaw Chopin Airport (WAW) with 19 million annual passengers.
 The airport is named after the famous Polish composer Frederic Chopin.
 It covers domestic and international routes connecting Poland to the entire world.